MorganKryze/ConsoleAppVisuals/docs/introduction/elements_operations.md

 - Discover `Placement` and `TextAlignment` enumerations
 - How to use the full potential of the element options

-> [!TIP]
-> Do not forget to give a look at the [example project](https://github.com/MorganKryze/ConsoleAppVisuals/blob/main/example/Program.cs) of dive into the [references section](/ConsoleAppVisuals/references/index.html) if you go into any trouble.

 ## Setup

 > [!IMPORTANT]